flipperdevices/flipperzero-firmware/README.md

 2. Open qFlipper
 3. Open File Manager, SD Card/apps/games
 4. Drag `game_reversi.fapp` to qFlipper

+## Controls
+The game controls should be intuitive.
+Longs press on OK opens the menu to start a new game.

 ## Thanks to:
 - [2048 game](https://github.com/eugene-kirzhanov/flipper-zero-2048-game)